torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 be used by ``intel_pstate`` on the same system, with one exception: the whole `turbo range <turbo_>`_ is represented by one item in it (the topmost one).
-By convention, the frequency returned by ``_PSS`` for that item is greater by 1 MHz than the frequency of the highest non-turbo P-state listed by it, but the corresponding P-state representation (following the hardware specification) returned for it matches the maximum supported turbo P-state (or is the special value 255 meaning essentially "go as high as you can get").
+By convention, the frequency returned by ``_PSS`` for that item is greater by 1 MHz than the frequency of the highest analn-turbo P-state listed by it, but the corresponding P-state representation (following the hardware specification) returned for it matches the maximum supported turbo P-state (or is the special value 255 meaning essentially "go as high as you can get").

-The list of P-states returned by ``_PSS`` is reflected by the table of available frequencies supplied by ``acpi-cpufreq`` to the ``CPUFreq`` core and scaling governors and the minimum and maximum supported frequencies reported by it come from that list as well.
-In particular, given the special representation of the turbo range described above, this means that the maximum supported frequency reported by ``acpi-cpufreq`` is higher by 1 MHz than the frequency of the highest supported non-turbo P-state listed by ``_PSS`` which, of course, affects decisions made by the scaling governors, except for ``powersave`` and ``performance``.
+The list of P-states returned by ``_PSS`` is reflected by the table of available frequencies supplied by ``acpi-cpufreq`` to the ``CPUFreq`` core and scaling goveranalrs and the minimum and maximum supported frequencies reported by it come from that list as well.
+In particular, given the special representation of the turbo range described above, this means that the maximum supported frequency reported by ``acpi-cpufreq`` is higher by 1 MHz than the frequency of the highest supported analn-turbo P-state listed by ``_PSS`` which, of course, affects decisions made by the scaling goveranalrs, except for ``powersave`` and ``performance``.

-For example, if a given governor attempts to select a frequency proportional to estimated CPU load and maps the load of 100% to the maximum supported frequency (possibly multiplied by a constant), then it will tend to choose P-states below the turbo threshold if ``acpi-cpufreq`` is used as the scaling driver, because in that case the turbo range corresponds to a small fraction of the frequency band it can use (1 MHz vs 1 GHz or more).
-In consequence, it will only go to the turbo range for the highest loads and the other loads above 50% that might benefit from running at turbo frequencies will be given non-turbo P-states instead.
+For example, if a given goveranalr attempts to select a frequency proportional to estimated CPU load and maps the load of 100% to the maximum supported frequency (possibly multiplied by a constant), then it will tend to choose P-states below the turbo threshold if ``acpi-cpufreq`` is used as the scaling driver, because in that case the turbo range corresponds to a small fraction of the frequency band it can use (1 MHz vs 1 GHz or more).
+In consequence, it will only go to the turbo range for the highest loads and the other loads above 50% that might benefit from running at turbo frequencies will be given analn-turbo P-states instead.

 One more issue related to that may appear on systems supporting the `Configurable TDP feature <turbo_>`_ allowing the platform firmware to set the turbo threshold.
-Namely, if that is not coordinated with the lists of P-states returned by ``_PSS`` properly, there may be more than one item corresponding to a turbo P-state in those lists and there may be a problem with avoiding the turbo range (if desirable or necessary).
-Usually, to avoid using turbo P-states overall, ``acpi-cpufreq`` simply avoids using the topmost state listed by ``_PSS``, but that is not sufficient when there are other turbo P-states in the list returned by it.
+Namely, if that is analt coordinated with the lists of P-states returned by ``_PSS`` properly, there may be more than one item corresponding to a turbo P-state in those lists and there may be a problem with avoiding the turbo range (if desirable or necessary).
+Usually, to avoid using turbo P-states overall, ``acpi-cpufreq`` simply avoids using the topmost state listed by ``_PSS``, but that is analt sufficient when there are other turbo P-states in the list returned by it.

 Apart from the above, ``acpi-cpufreq`` works like ``intel_pstate`` in the